 ANSWER: Depending on the process involved, arranged marriages are not necessarily wrong from the standpoint of the Bible.
 They are the custom of some cultures and peoples such as in India as you described.
 The problems is that such marriages, even if they are arranged by those who love the parties involved, can have a lesser chance at being happy and healthy.

-To consider marrying someone, it is important to get to know what they are like.
+To consider marrying someone, apart from having it arranged for you, it is important to get to know what they are like.
 Is their personality compatible with yours?
 Do you enjoy their company and just being around them?
 Do you have common interests?
 To get to know a person involves spending a good deal of time with that person, a process known in the United States and elsewhere as dating.